rnestler/reboot-arch-btw/README.md

 the kernel got updated and suddenly your USB drive won't mount because the needed kernel module can't get loaded.

+It can also detect if critical packages like systemd got updated which may also make a reboot necessary.

 To get the version of the installed kernel it uses libalpm (shipped with pacman) to query the local pacman database.
 To get the version of the running kernel it uses `uname -r`.